josh-collinsworth/joco-sveltekit/src/lib/content/posts/fwiw.md

 </PullQuote>

 Beyond addressing any severe vulnerabilities, however: I personally believe effort is better spent bolstering strengths than mitigating weaknesses.
 There's usually a reason some things click with you while others don't, so don't fight against yourself trying to drag your lowest stats up.
-That energy goes a lot further leaning into your strengths.
+That energy goes a lot further leaning into your strengths and interests.

 Plus, this is a long process; you need some wins along the way.
 Spend time working on the stuff you're good at and enjoy.